HeQSun/tetraDecoder/README.md

 To start the process, check the [pipeline](https://github.com/HeQSun/tetraDecoder/blob/main/Pipeline.md)

-Note, in the pipeline, there are tools like hifiasm, bowtie2 etc required, which are all publicly available.
+Note, tools required are listed in the beginning of the pipeline.
 Please install following their instructions.